NOTE: THOSE SEEKING TEXAS LICENSURE (LPC-INTERN & LPC) SHOULD ALWAYS VERIFY INFORMATION DIRECTLY WITH

 Click here to email NBCC's Examinations Department concerning Special Accommodations.
 All requests for special accommodations are reviewed individually and are subject to NBCC approval.

-- TEXAS: Results are immediate at the testing site.
+- TEXAS: Results are immediate at the testing site for computer versions.
+Pencil and paper versions are available and will need coordination through participating universities and the NBCC.
 Please check with your state licensing board for other states.

-- NBCC will mail examination results to examinees within eight weeks of the date of the examination.
+- NBCC will mail examination results to examinees within eight weeks of the date of the examination for paper and pencil formats.
 No scores are released by telephone.

-- NBCC’s score report contains: (1) your number of correct responses for 13 domains on the NCE and your TOTAL SCORE, which is the sum of the correct responses; (2) the group mean and standard deviation for each domain and the total exam; (3) the minimum criterion (passing) score for that form of the NCE.
+- NBCC’s score report contains: (1) your number of correct responses for 13 domains on the NCE (8 content areas and 5 work behaviors) and your TOTAL SCORE, which is the sum of the correct responses; (2) the group mean and standard deviation for each domain and the total exam; (3) the minimum criterion (passing) score for that form of the NCE.